Red Sox avoid sweep with 6-4 win over A's

 TRAINER'S ROOM

 Athletics: Cahill (right shoulder impingement) was reinstated from the 10-day DL before the game and outfielder Jake Smolinski was optioned to Triple-A Nashville.
-"When you don't play for an extended period-of-time, get some at-bats, you don't feel comfortable," manager Bob Melvin said.
+"When you don't play for an extended period of time, get some at-bats, you don't feel comfortable," Melvin said.

 Red Sox: Second baseman Dustin Pedroia (recovering from offseason left knee surgery) is expected to resume his rehab assignment with Triple-A Pawtucket on Friday.
 With the PawSox rained out Tuesday and a morning game Wednesday, Pedroia was in Boston.
 Manager Alex Cora said they'd find somewhere for him to play if expected rain comes this weekend.
 "He needs his repetitions," Cora said.
 "We'll find innings."